 Arrange your finances and survey

 If you are arranging finance on the property, we strongly advise that you get this agreed in advance.
 You are welcome to use any finance or mortgage provider you choose as long as they can get your finances in place in time for completion.
 If you don’t have someone in mind or you need to arrange your finances in a hurry, we are happy to recommend Together Money.
 Whether you are having a mortgage or not, it is always recommended that you have a survey in advance of the auction so that you are aware of any defects that may exist.

 Some vendors will consider pre-auction offers.
 Please contact our team to check for each property you are interested in.
 All offers must be made in writing by emailing firstname.lastname@example.org.
-However, any offers must be in excess of the guide price in order to be considered.
+However, you must view the property and read the legal pack before making an offer, and any offers must be in excess of the guide price in order to be considered.
 If your offer is accepted, it will be subject to the usual auction terms and conditions.
 You will need to visit our Birmingham office to pay your 10% deposit, administration fee and sign the contract.
 If you can’t attend our offices, please speak to a member of staff who will work with you to arrange alternative options.

 Check for updates

 We prepare an addendum in advance of the auction, detailing any changes since the catalogue has been produced.
 It also includes details of any properties that have been sold prior or withdrawn and won’t be offered.
-The latest version is always available on our website, and we strongly advise that you check it in advance of travelling to the auction or bidding on any property.
-Any updates to the online auction lots will be made direct to the property details on our website and Rightmove.
+The latest version is always available on our website or please refer to the individual property details for any updates (please note that any updates for online auctions won’t feature on the addendum and will be made direct to the property details).
+We strongly advise that you check in advance of travelling to the auction or bidding on any property.

 Preparing to bid